 The Psych-Summer Program enables Stanford Psychology majors to spend the summer working on a research project supervised by a Stanford Psychology faculty member.

-Applicants must be Psychology majors enrolled at Stanford University.
+Applicants must be Stanford University students with an interest in psychology.
 Preference is given to freshmen, sophomores, and juniors who want to get started in research.
 Juniors and seniors who already have research experience are not given priority for Psych-Summer funding, since UAR grants are already available to support summer research by more advanced students.
-(Juniors eligible for the Honors Program should speak with a faculty mentor as soon as possible about applying for a UAR Major Grant.)
+(Juniors eligible for the Honors Program should speak with a faculty mentor as soon as possible about applying for a Major Grant.)

 Students from other universities are not eligible for this program.